-- (1) The Project Description was a required government filing that initiated the federal Environmental Assessment process for Springpole. - (2) The geotechnical drilling program tested the footing locations for the proposed coffer dams at Springpole.
-Information collected will be used to create advanced design plans for the coffer dams and to confirm their ideal locations. - (3) The fish report includes an assessment of all known fish inhabiting Springpole Lake and surrounding waterbodies.
-This fish report is expected to become an important component of the Environmental Assessment process and will serve as a basis for future discussions with the Department of Fisheries and Oceans Canada ("DFO"). - (4) The terms of reference provides a framework for the preparation of the environmental assessment.
-It sets out the Company's work plan for addressing the legislated requirements of the Environmental Assessment Act when preparing the environmental assessment. - (5) The Company will conduct further metallurgical studies and testwork to improve metallurgical recoveries for Springpole.
-(6) The Company plans to conduct an internal scoping study to assess the economics of the project in second half of 2018. - 6) The Company plans to conduct an internal scoping study to assess the economics of the project in second half of 2018.
+- (1) The Project Description was filed with CEAA to initiate the federal Environmental Assessment process for Springpole.
+Subsequently, CEAA issued the final EIS guidelines, and the Company can now proceed with the preparation of an EIS for the project. - (2) The geotechnical drilling program tested the footing locations for the proposed coffer dams at Springpole.
+Information collected will be used to create advanced design plans for the coffer dams and to confirm their ideal locations. - (3) The Company is going to submit a Terms of Reference to the Ontario Ministry of Environment and Climate Change ("MOECC") for Springpole.
+The Terms of Reference provides a framework for the preparation of a provincial Environmental Assessment.
+It sets out the Company's work plan for addressing the legislated requirements of the Ontario Environmental Assessment Act when preparing the provincial Environmental Assessment. - (4) The Company has commenced permitting for the construction of a resource access road to Springpole and Hope Brook to support a more efficient mode of transportation for exploration and development activities. - (5) The Company is conducting further metallurgical studies and testwork to optimize the process flowsheet and potentially improve the metallurgical recoveries for Springpole. - (6) The Company plans to conduct an internal scoping study to assess the economics of the Hope Brook project in the second half of 2018.